argoproj/argo-workflows/docs/argo-server-sso-argocd.md

 # Use ArgoCD Dex for authentication

 It is possible to have the Argo Workflows Server use the Argo CD Dex instance for authentication, for instance if you use Okta with SAML which cannot integrate with Argo Workflows directly.

 In order to make this happen, you will need the following:

 - You must be using at least Dex [v2.23.0](https://github.com/dexidp/dex/releases/tag/v2.23.0), because that's when `staticClients[].secretEnv` was added.
 That means ArgoCD 1.7.12 and above.
-- A secret containing two keys, `client-id` and `client-secret` to be used by both Dex and Argo Workflows Server. `client-id` is `argo-workflows-sso` in this example, `client-secret` can be any random string.
-If ArgoCD and ArgoWorkflows are installed in different namespaces the secret must be present in both of them.
-Example:
+- A secret containing two keys, `client-id` and `client-secret` to be used by both Dex and Argo Workflows Server.
+(WARNING: If ArgoCD and ArgoWorkflows are installed in different namespaces, the secret must be present in both of them.)
   ```yaml
   apiVersion: v1
   kind: Secret